redwoodjs/redwoodjs-com-archive/docs/graphql.md

 - `ForbiddenError` - Unauthorized to access
 - `UserInputError` - Missing input to a service

-If you use one of the errors, for example:
+If you use one of the errors, then the message provided will not be masked and will be shared in the GraphQL response:

 ```ts
 import { UserInputError } from '@redwood/graphql-server'
 // ...
 throw new UserInputError('An email is required.')
 ```

-then the message provided will not be masked and it will be shred in the GraphQL response.

 ## FAQ